-News column printed in the Galveston Daily News, The Post, and other Galveston County Newspapers. let's just say pruning is simply a part of regular gardening activities.
+That list could go on but let's just say pruning is simply a part of regular gardening activities.

 Plants that may be pruned during the winter and early spring include many trees, shrubs, fruit trees, and hedges.
 Both evergreen and deciduous plants may be pruned.